beiyonder/text-search-algorithms-python/readme.md

 # Text Search Algorithms Comparative Analysis

 This project implements and compares different text search algorithms for efficient substring searching within a given text.
-The project analyzes the time complexities, memory usage, and practical performance of the algorithms on real-world text data.
+The project analyzes the time complexities, memory usage, and practical performance of the algorithms on real-world text data (?). not really

 ## Algorithms Implemented